 WORK SERVICE

 The school is a community of people sharing common ideas and goals, and students contributing to the betterment of the school enhance this community spirit.
 The time each week a student contributes to the school community benefits everyone.
-Work service occurs during the student's non-academic hours and consists of custodial and non-custodial tasks.
-No work service is to be completed during study hours or after 10:00 p.m.
+Residential hall work service should be completed within the hours of 9:00 a.m.-10:00 p.m. on Monday-Friday except for study hours (unless a student is excused from study hours by his/her privilege plan) and consists of custodial and non-custodial tasks.
 The work is important to the overall upkeep and functioning of the school, and the quality of the work done by the students exemplifies their pride in their school.
 The school considers work service an obligation accepted by the students as a condition of maintaining their status with the school.
 Students must fulfill this obligation each week and can make alternate arrangements when on a field trip, sick, or on extended weekends by rescheduling work with their supervisors.
+Students who miss work service because of a school or extracurricular event have the opportunity to make up the work service they missed on Saturday or Sunday between 9:00 a.m. and 10:00 p.m. except for study hours on Sunday (unless a student is excused from study hours by his/her privilege plan.)
 Students are responsible for contacting teachers, their mental/research supervisors, and work service supervisor prior to a field trip absence.
 Students must fulfill this obligation personally, punctually and adequately.
 Failure to do so will result in disciplinary action.

 A work service grade will be assigned and reported on quarterly grade reports.
 Work service grades can be entered each week and are required to be entered at least four (4) times in a nine-week grading period.
 Work service supervisors will provide students with feedback on performance as needed.
 This grade is not used in calculating GPA; however, it is taken into consideration when assigning privileges and extending the invitation to return.
 A student who fails to complete work service for a 9-week grading period will be ineligible for privileges for the next 9- week grading period.
 A student who completes the school year with make-up hours due must complete that obligation before an invitation to return is extended or before a diploma is issued.